maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 1. Flexible Grids
 -----------------

 The first component of Responsive Web Design is the "flexible, grid-based layout."
-In layman's terms this means a webpage that proportionally responds in size to the context in which it is drawn; the context being the screen size or viewport.
+In layman's terms this means a webpage that proportionally redraws itself to fit inside whatever device it is drawn in.

-Code wise this translates into a [grid system][grid] whose dimensions resize proportionately to changes in its containing element.
-For example, if a pages major containing element -- the \<body> tag or containing \<div> -- were defined with a width of 960 pixels, as the screen real estate decreased, let's say when viewed on a tablet, it wouldn't make sense to continue to draw that element at a size greater than the screen real estate available.
-If you did, content like its textmight get cut off in unpredictable places by the tablets screen.
-It would make better sense to decrease the width of the element to 768 pixels when viewed through a tablet so that none of its content will be cut off by the screen.
+Code wise this translates into a layout [grid][] whose dimensions resize proportionately to the screen size or viewport it renders within.
+For example, if a pages major containing element -- the \<body> tag or containing \<div> -- were defined with a width of 960 pixels, as the screen real estate decreased, let's say when viewed on a tablet, it wouldn't make sense to continue to draw the element at a size greater than the screen real estate available.
+If you did, content like text might get cut off in unpredictable places by the tablets smaller screen.
+Users would have to scroll left and right, line after line, to read it.
+What a pain that would be.
+It would make better sense to decrease the width of the element to 768 pixels when viewed through a tablet, and by less when viewed on smartphones.

-It's a good idea and can be accomplished through the use of relative measurements in declaring grid element dimensions, margins, and/or padding.
+It's a great idea and can be accomplished through the use of relative measurements in declaring grid element dimensions, margins, and/or padding.
 The relative measurement Ethan Marcotte recommends using are percentages.
-In his book to determine these percentages he gives the following formula:
+In his book, to determine these percentages he provides the following formula:

 Target ÷ Context = Result

 ...where target is the element in a layout you wish to apply the relevant measurement to, and context is the containing element the target responds to.
-For example, if the main container in your webpage, call it .container, has a width of 960 pixels, and within .container there are two equally sized containers called .left-side and .right-side:
+For example, if the main container in your webpage, call it *.container*, has a width of 960 pixels, and within *.container* there are two equally sized containers called *.left-side* and *.right-side*:

     %body
       .container